Ilda16/Medical-Record-Analyzer/output/002/report.md

 - Primary Care (Score: 0.83)

 ## Audit Alerts
 No allergy information mentioned.
- Psychiatric symptom noted, but no referral detected.
+Psychiatric symptom noted (e.g. suicidal), but no referral detected.
-No medications mentioned.
+No medications mentioned in the record.
- Classified as psychiatric, but no psych-related terms found.
+Classified as psychiatric, but no psychiatric-related terms found.
+No diagnosed condition or disease mentioned.